crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/What-Are-AI-Art-Models.md

 > *isn't* a copy, is still violating rights of the author of the training examples which
 > take precedence because they are not being superseded by fair-use rights to observe.
 > \
-> Humans should have a legal right to look at things without compensation robots should not have.
+> Humans should have a legal right to look at things without compensation that robots should not have.

 I believe that there is a deep cultural divide on this argument, and it's worth clarifying what the actual disagreement is when moving forward with AI training.
 I think some people